worthingtonse/WEST-Protocol/L. File Formats.md

 `0x05` | 05 | `100,000`
 `0x06` | 06 | `1,000,000`
 --- | --- | ---
-`0x80` | 80 | IdCoin
+`0x80` | 80 | Idtoken
 --- | --- | ---
 |  x | XX  | Others (Application keys, chat, etc...)

 # FORMAT '8'
-This requires 807 bytes per coin.
+This requires 807 bytes per token.
 Format 8 should be readable by all software but is not the perfered file format.
 Format 'A' should be used instead.
 This format is for internal use only.
-It is used for coins that are stored in the Limbo folder
+It is used for tokens that are stored in the Limbo folder

 Shard 1 byte | Stripe 1 byte | Denomination 1 Byte | Serial Number (4 Bytes) | Authenticity Numbers | PAN Numbers
 ---|---|---|---|---|---
 SP | ST | DN | SN SN SN SN  |  16 byte AN x 25 | 16 byte PAN x 25

-## Coin Body Codes for Format 9
+## token Body Codes for Format 9
 16 byte AN x 25 (The original ANs before the call)
 16 byte PAN x 25 (The PANs that were sent to the RAIDA but were not confirmed)

-Sample coin in format 8
+Sample token in format 8
 ```hex
 SP ST DN SN SN SN SN
 AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN  AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN  AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN